August 9, 2024

 Three women went public with their stories, describing sexual harassment and predatory behavior by Thomas Cook, the mayor’s former chief of staff.

-Two of those women, Carolie Ellert and Lauren Roberts, have gone on record about their experiences with Cook.
+Two of those women, Caroline Ellert and Lauren Roberts, have gone on record about their experiences with Cook.
 They released a letter this week and urged stronger abuse prevention policies and an independent reporting system.

 Both women say they did not have a good way to report the behavior through the city's chain of command.